elix/elix.org/content/Popup.md

 # Popup

-A lightweight form of modeless overlay that, when opened, displays its assigned children on top of other page elements.
+A lightweight form of modeless [Overlay](Overlay) that, when opened, displays its assigned children on top of other page elements.

 [Clicking the button opens a simple popup](/demos/popup.html)